 1) Endocrine changes.
 Under the influence of elevated sex hormones and elevated progesterone hormones, the gingival tissues cause mild inflammation, causing non-specific inflammation, resulting in bleeding gums, increased exudation, and hyperplasia of the gums, such as puberty gingivitis, gingivitis during pregnancy and gingival tumors.

 2) Systemic diseases.
-Such as blood system diseases, diabetes, cardiovascular disease, liver and kidney dysfunction, tumors and so on.
-The pathogenic form is usually to reduce the immunity of the whole body, which leads to decreased resistance to local stimuli, induced inflammation of the gums; disorders of the coagulation system; organic changes of blood vessels, changes in the dynamics of blood flow, and the like.
+Such as blood system diseases, diabetes, cardiovascular disease, liver and kidney dysfunction, tumors, and so on.
+The pathogenic form usually reduces the immunity of the whole body, which leads to decreased resistance to local stimuli, induced inflammation of the gums; disorders of the coagulation system; organic changes of blood vessels, changes in the dynamics of blood flow, and the like.

 3) Other external factors that affect the body.
 Such as smoking, taking anticoagulant drugs, etc.

-In daily life, sudden increase in life or work pressure, hard toothbrush hair, wrong brushing methods, etc. can also cause bleeding gums.
+In daily life, sudden increases in life or work pressure, hard toothbrush hair, wrong brushing methods, etc. can also cause bleeding gums.

 What Are The Clinical Manifestations Of Gingival Bleeding?

-2. Active bleeding: slightly irritating can cause massive bleeding of the gums, or the gums automatically bleed without any irrityation.
+2. Active bleeding: slightly irritating can cause massive bleeding of the gums, or the gums automatically bleed without any irritation.
 This symptom is often related to the general health problem.

-Additionally, the gingival bleeding is often accompanied by bad breath.
+Additionally, gingival bleeding is often accompanied by bad breath.